Aboriginal Peoples are advised the Library Collection contains images, voices and names of deceased people in physical and online resources.

-The Christopher Pyne Collection was donated by Christopher Pyne to the UniSA Library Archives in 2019.
-The collection includes a collection of books, election campaign material, electorate material, Liberal party material, Committee and Council material, briefing folders, and realia from across Pyne’s political career.
+The Collection includes books, election campaign material, electorate material, Liberal party material, Committee and Council material, briefing folders, and memorabilia from across Pyne’s political career.

 He has been a Minister in the Howard, Abbott, Turnbull and Morrison Governments, serving as Minister for Ageing, Minister for Education and Training, Minister for Industry Innovation and Science and Minister for Defence Industry.
 In Opposition, Pyne served as Shadow Minister in several portfolios.
 He held the seat of Sturt for 26 years before retiring from politics at the 2019 Australian Federal Election.

 Appointed in June 2019, Pyne is now an Industry Professor at the University of South Australia.